 Sessions

 acpx sessions are how multi-turn agent conversations survive between invocations.
 A session is a JSON record on disk plus, when active, a queue owner process that holds the live ACP connection.
+The session record tracks the logical conversation; the queue owner lease is the source of truth for whether acpx currently expects a helper process to be alive.

 #Scope key